Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 What's the big deal?

-Indiana Jones And The Kingdom of The Crystal Skull is an adventure sci-fi movie released in 2008 and is the fourth film in the Indiana Jones series created by George Lucas and director Steven Spielberg.
-Released nineteen years after the previous instalment Indiana Jones And The Last Crusade, the film reflects on the passing of time with the film now set in the Fifties and reflects both Cold War tensions with the Soviet Union as well as being a homage to sci-fi B-movies of the era.
-Despite a mixed reaction, the film became the most successful in the franchise's history grossing $786 million worldwide and was the second most successful film of that year behind the juggernaut that was The Dark Knight.
-Plans remain for a possible fifth film but as yet, there has been little sign of any such film being released.
+Indiana Jones and the Kingdom of The Crystal Skull is an adventure sci-fi movie released in 2008 and is the fourth film in the Indiana Jones series created by George Lucas and director Steven Spielberg.
+Released 19 years after the previous instalment Indiana Jones And The Last Crusade, the film reflects on the passing of time with the film now set in the fifties and reflects both Cold War tensions with the Soviet Union as well as being a homage to sci-fi B-movies of the era.
+Despite a mixed reaction, the film became the most successful in the franchise's history; it grossed $786 million worldwide and was the second most successful film of that year behind the juggernaut that was The Dark Knight.
+Plans remain for a possible fifth film, there has been little sign of any such film being released.

 What's it about?